 Although the IRS also has not issued any formal guidance, answers can be found by reviewing the Internal Revenue Code, published agency guidance, and case law surrounding the filing obligations in chapter 7, 11, 12 and 13 cases.

 Individual Chapter 7 or 11

-When an individual files a chapter 7 or 11 case, the individual continues to file Form 1040 and a Form 1041 must be filed for the bankruptcy estate.
+When an individual files a chapter 7 or 11 case with the assistance from the law firm for bankruptcies, the individual continues to file Form 1040 and a Form 1041 must be filed for the bankruptcy estate.
 IRS Publication 908 (02/2020), Bankruptcy Tax Guide, p.
 3 explains:

 When an individual debtor files for bankruptcy under chapter 7 or 11 of the Bankruptcy Code, the bankruptcy estate is treated as a new taxable entity, separate from the individual taxpayer.